Neural Networks Enhancement with Logical Knowledge: Evaluation of the model

 \subsection{Experimental setup}

 We used as base NN a dense network with three hidden layers, each with 50 hidden nodes and RELU activation function.
-This setting is the same as~\cite{RNM}, meaning that the results of \kenn\ are directly comparable with the results of SBR and RNM provided by such work since also the used Knowledge is the same.
+This setting is the same as~\citep{RNM}, meaning that the results of \kenn\ are directly comparable with the results of SBR and RNM provided by such work since also the used Knowledge is the same.

 Notice that the base NN takes as input only the features of the nodes and it does not take into account relations.
-For this reason, by adding the knowledge, we could expect great improvements as compared to the base NN.
+For this reason, by adding the knowledge, we could expect improvements as compared to the base NN.
 Notice also that for the base NN model the two paradigms (inductive and transductive) are equivalent: the only difference between the two is the presence or absence of relations between nodes in the training and test sets, and such relations are not taken into account by the NN.

-Indeed, the relations are considered only on the level of the KE.
+For this reason, we used the same initialization of the NN weights in both inductive and transductive learning (using the same seed).
+Indeed, the predictions of the NN are the same in the two cases, while models that make use of the knowledge perform much better on the transductive case since they have more information at their disposal.
+Indeed, in KENN the relations are considered only on the level of the KE.
 This is true also for RNM and SBR.
-In the case of SBR, the difference is that it does not change the basic neural network, meaning that even at inference time the learned model does not take into account the citations.
+In the case of SBR, the difference is that it does not change the basic neural network structure, meaning that even at inference time the learned model does not take into account the citations.
 To obviate these problems, SBR optimizes the satisfaction of the constraints defined by the knowledge even at test time.
 This is a strong point in favor of \kenn\ since among the three methods is the only one that does not require to solve an optimization problem during inference.
 Indeed, one of the main advantages of \kenn\ is scalability.

 Notice also that the citations are known a priori (the edges of the graph are given as inputs).
 Therefore, when applying KE, it is possible to focus only on pairs of documents for which the $Cite(x,y)$ predicate is known to be true.
 Indeed, all the grounded clauses in the Prior Knowledge are automatically satisfied if $Cite(x,y)$ is false for the specific grounding.
 This means that clauses are always satisfied when the pair of documents do not cite one another and that KE would not apply any changes for such pairs of objects.
 For this reason, $s_i^x$, $s_i^y$ and $\B$ were generated using only pairs of objects for which $Cite(x,y)$ is true, reducing both train and test time.